Factur-X Format: Complete Guide to All 5 Invoice Profiles

 The MINIMUM profile carries the bare essentials of invoice identification in the embedded XML.
 You get the invoice number, invoice date, seller and buyer identification (typically through tax registration numbers such as VAT IDs, or French SIREN/SIRET numbers), the currency code, and total amounts at the document level (net, tax, and gross).

 No line-item detail is present.
 The structured data here is roughly equivalent to what OCR would extract from a paper invoice header.
-Organizations use MINIMUM when the visual PDF remains the primary record and the XML serves only as a basic archival or routing identifier.
+In practice, MINIMUM functions as an archive-compliant wrapper — the XML provides enough data to index and route the document, but your AP workflow remains manual for these invoices.

 BASIC WL (Without Lines)